KospY/BasSDK/Components/ThunderRoad/Zone.md

 # Zone

 ## Overview
-Zones are a highly flexible tool for activating certain behaviours when an item, player or creature enters its area of effect.
+Zones are a highly flexible tool for activating certain behaviours when an object or creature enter's its area of effect.

 ## Usage